-Though, golden figures of idol-gods are not now worshipped either by Jews or Christians, silver and gold and that which belongs to them is the Mammon god that sits and reigns in their hearts.
-How else could there be that universal strife through all Christendom who should stand in the richest and highest place to preach about the humility of Christ and offer spiritual sacrifices unto God?
-What god but Mammon could put into the hearts of Christ's ambassador a want to make a gain of that gospel, which from the beginning to the end, means nothing else but death to self and separation from every view, temper and affection that has any connection with the lusts of the flesh, the lust of the eyes and the pride of life?
-Our blessed Lord spoke something to the Jews that might well have made their ears tingle when he told them that they, "had made His Father's house a den of thieves," because sheep and oxen were sold there with the money-changers sitting in the outer court of the temple.
-If you will say that Mammon has brought forth no profanation like this in our Christian church, your best proof must be this, because our church-sale is not oxen and sheep, but holy things, cures of souls, parsonages, vicarages, etc., and our money-changers, our buyers and sellers are chiefly consecrated persons [More common today is the sale of books, tapes, CD's, training sessions and conferences, and the incessant plea for more money, all to make gain from the gospel.
-Church leaders are still trying to make Jesus into a liar by serving both God and Mammon].

-Look at both the things which are spiritual and things temporal and you will see the same arts, the same passions and worldly wisdom visibly active in the one as in the other.
-For if Christ as He was leaving the world had said to His disciples, "Labor to be rich; Make full provision for the flesh; Be conformed to the world; Court the favor and interest of great men; Clothe yourselves with all the worldly honors, distinctions and powers you can get"; could these commands have been more fully followed by either Roman or Protestant churches as a proof of their loyalty to their real master?
-What is all this in truth and reality, but the same whore riding upon the same beast, not here or there, but through all fallen Christendom where God has always had His seven thousand that have refused to bow their knee to Mammon?
+Though golden figures of idol-gods are not now worshipped either by Jews or Christians, silver and gold and what belongs to them is the Mammon god that sits and reigns in their hearts.
+How else could there be that universal strife through all Christendom over who should stand in the richest and highest place to preach about the humility of Christ and offer spiritual sacrifices unto God?
+What god but Mammon could put into the hearts of Christ's ambassador a desire to make a gain of the gospel, that from the beginning to the end, means nothing else but death to self and separation from every view, temper and affection that has any connection with the lusts of the flesh, the lust of the eyes and the pride of life?
+Our blessed Lord spoke something to the Jews that might well have made their ears tingle when he told them that they "had made His Father's house a den of thieves," because sheep and oxen were sold there with the money-changers sitting in the outer court of the temple.
+If you will say that Mammon has brought forth no profanation like this in our Christian church, your best proof must be this, because our church-sale is not oxen and sheep, but holy things, cures of souls, parsonages, vicarages, etc., and our money-changers, our buyers and sellers are chiefly consecrated persons.
+Look at both the things that are spiritual and things temporal and you will see the same arts, the same passions and worldly wisdom visibly active in the one as in the other.
+If Christ as He was leaving the world had said to His disciples, "Labor to be rich; Make full provision for the flesh; Be conformed to the world; Court the favor and interest of great men; Clothe yourselves with all the worldly honors, distinctions and powers you can get"; could these commands have been more fully followed by either Roman or Protestant churches as a proof of their loyalty to their real master?
+What is all this in truth and reality except the same whore riding upon the same beast, not here or there, but through all fallen Christendom where God has always had His seven thousand that have refused to bow their knee to Mammon?